jeroenremans/hybris67certification/README.md

 6) Click on "Filter Questions" to filter the displayed questions.

 If you think questions are not correct.
-Or are not relevant you can update the questions or contact me (jeroen.remans@continuum.be)
+Or are not relevant you can update the questions or contact me.